1800 861 272

 Here are a couple of examples of where service agreements do and don’t apply:

 #1.
-A service agreement you consented to stipulates the provider can charge a cancellation fee if you provide less than two days’ notice.
+A service agreement you consented to stipulates the provider can charge a cancellation fee if you provide less than 24 hours' notice.

 The agreement is acceptable because you’ve negotiated cancellation terms that are better than the terms set out in the NDIS Pricing Arrangements and Price Limits.